 4. Bypassing Geo-Restrictions and Censorship

-Many websites and streaming services restrict access based on geographic location.
-Governments and organizations may also impose censorship that limits access to information.
-A VPN allows you to bypass these restrictions by connecting to servers in different countries, effectively circumventing geo-blocks and enabling access to a free and open internet.
+A lot of websites and streaming services lock you out based on where you live.
+Governments and organizations also sometimes censor access to information.
+A VPN lets you get around those restrictions by connecting to servers in different countries, so you can bypass geo-blocks and access a free and open internet.

 5. Preventing ISP Throttling